cagla-su/Linux-Gaming-Guide/1-Prepare-Your-System.md

  - **Heroic**: On your library, right click on your game and go to **Settings**, in the opened window, check **Use Dedicated Graphics Card** option.
 That's all you should do!

 # Last Words
-After reading this guide, you might want to check game-specific installation and optimization guides in this repository in case you'd like to play one of those games.
+After reading this guide, you might want to check [game-specific installation and optimization guides](https://github.com/citloveslinux/Linux-Gaming-Guide/tree/main/Game%20Specific%20Guides) in case you'd like to play one of those games.
 Thank you for reading, have a nice day! 🤭